luxfi/evm/plugin/evm/config/config.md

-# Subnet-EVM Configuration
+# EVM Configuration

-> **Note**: These are the configuration options available in the Subnet-EVM codebase.
+> **Note**: These are the configuration options available in the EVM codebase.
 To set these values, you need to create a configuration file at `~/.luxd/configs/chains/<blockchainID>/config.json`.
 >
 > For the Luxd node configuration options, see the Luxd Configuration page.

-This document describes all configuration options available for Subnet-EVM.
+This document describes all configuration options available for EVM.

 ## Example Configuration